Jack-cky/SuperPriceWatchdog/README.md

 <a name="3.1"></a>

 ### System Design
 To optimise for limited computing resources, we aim to minimise the complexity of development and deployment.
 The system consists of only 2 operational tasks: a scheduled data pipeline and a web application.
-Both scripts are version-controlled using Git and are implemented with CI/CD for efficient deployment.
+Both scripts are version-controlled using GitHub and are implemented with CI/CD to streamline deployment.

 In the current setup on PythonAnywhere, both the scheduled task and the website hosting on the Beginner account have an expiration period.
-I will regularly reactivate these services to ensure that SuperPriceWatchdog remains fully operational.
+We will regularly reactivate these services to ensure that SuperPriceWatchdog remains fully operational.

 <div align="center">
   <a href="https://t.me/SuperPriceWatchdogBot"><img src="./imgs/system_design.png" width="50%"></a>